What Does a Child Psychologist Do?

 Career Growth

 The job prospects for psychologists are promising over the next several years, which includes careers for those with child psychology degrees.
-The U.S. Bureau of Labor Statistics (BLS) reports that employment for psychologists will grow 8% by 2030, which will add an average of 13,500 jobs per year.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment for psychologists will grow six percent by 2032, which will add an average of 12,000 jobs per year.

 Salary Potential

-According to the BLS, the average pay for clinical, counseling, and school psychologists was $79,820 in 2020.
-Those who work in elementary and secondary schools earned $77,560.
+According to the BLS, the average pay for clinical, counseling, and school psychologists was $92,740 in May 2023.
+Those who work in elementary and secondary schools earned $84,440 while those working for the government could earn an average of $115,400.
 Most psychologists in clinics, government, industry, or schools work full-time schedules during regular business hours.
 Child and family psychologists who have their own practice can set their own hours.

 Education Required